 The sense of being in control is of course the last thing we feel when we lose someone to suicide.
 There is no sense that anything in the world is in anyone's control, and the emotional and cognitive chaos that ensues after the bomb blast can be nothing short of terrifying.
 I find that I have periods when I feel much better and not at all depressed, and I have times when I feel extremely low.
 The gaps between the low periods are longer now, and the depressive episodes don't last as long as they once did, nevertheless when they hit me I can really struggle to climb out of the black hole.

-Behavioural Activation (BA) is part of Cognitive Behaviour Therapy (CBT) and is also a stand-alone treatment for depression.
+In this second of my series of posts about CBT techniques for grief, I explore Behavioural Activation (BA), a part of Cognitive Behaviour Therapy (CBT) and also a stand-alone treatment for depression.
 You may not be clinically depressed at this moment, but it can be a really useful tool to have ready for the next time it happens.

 CBT uses "formulations".
 These are just models that try to demonstrate how different elements are contributing to us feeling low, depressed or anxious.
 I love imagery, and I like models with arrows and boxes that can make what is often a complex and complicated thing look fairly simple.
 It can untangle a big, messy ball of feelings and give us an understanding of how it works and maybe, just maybe, suggest what we can do to make it a little easier for ourselves.